Nashipae/Universal-Class-for-Database-in-PHP/README.md

 # PHP-Multidatabase-PDO-Class
-Simple PHP Class to connect and work with MySQL and PostgreSQL via PDO
+Simple and universal PHP Class to connect and work with MySQL and PostgreSQL via PDO

 **USAGE:**
 1. Edit your settings.php: